Click To Go Back To The Main

 Value over $US350 BILLION per kilo.

-World’s most valuable object
+World’s most valuable object by weight.

 last sale really spoke volumes about the health of the stamp hobby globally.